Hapjeong-dong

 Hapjeong-dong (/ko/) is a dong (neighborhood) of Mapo District, Seoul, South Korea.

 Etymology

 Originally, Hapjeong-dong was a part of Yeonhui-bang, a division of Seoul that encompassed approximately Seodaemun District and the western part of Mapo District.
 The meaning of Hapjeong-dong, written in Hanja as 蛤井洞, was "clam well".
 Later the Hanja transcription of Hapjeong was changed to 合井.

 After the Japan–Korea Annexation Treaty of 1910, Hapjeong-dong was known as Hapjeon-ri in 1913 and Hapjeong-jeong in 1936; it was a part of Yeonhui-myeon, which extended from Seodaemun District to Yeouido.
-In 1944, it became a part of the newly created Mapo District district and received its current name in 1946.
+In 1944, it became a part of the newly created Mapo District and received its current name in 1946.

 Streets

 Hapjeong-dong contains the following main streets, which also give their name to surrounding, smaller streets according to the new address system in South Korea: